 - The main religion worships a planet as "The Face of God", discovered by the Prophet Larsk (whose descendants are the imperial rulers of their people), which they make a ritual pilgrimage to view.
 In some ways it's more like a fantasy Islam: the prophet, the secular rulers staking their claims to power through relation with him, and pilgrimages.

-- In addition, there's a religion which exists underground at first which was the dominant one before worshiping the "Five Original Hunters" with a prophesied savior known as "The One".
+- In addition, there's a religion that exists underground at first which was the dominant one before worshiping the "Five Original Hunters" with a prophesied savior known as "The One".
 Both religions worship a Goddess that created all things, sacrificed parts of herself to create the Quintaglios, and has Sacred Scrolls as their scripture.

 - Freudian Excuse: Sort of, given that the third book features a Quintaglio version of Freud.
 The entire Quintaglio species has been psychologically scarred due to being traumatized by the traditional culling of the Bloodpriests.
 Being bred for aggression on top of that has resulted in the exaggeration of the Quintaglios' territorial instincts.